Shahin-01/VQA-AD/README.md

 ## Visual question answering (VQA) approach to explaining autonomous driving actions

 In this repository, we provide the first empirical study on explaining autonomous driving actions using a visual question-answering approach.
 Given an action performed by a self-driving car within a driving scene and a question asked about such an action, the VQA framework should predict a correct and intelligible justification (i.e., answer) for that chosen action.

+## The framework at a high level:
+Input: a driving frame and a question associated with an action performed in that frame
+Output: Top five prediction (i.e., answer) for the asked question on that image with softmax probability scores.
 ## Setup

 Firstly, we need to get the MS COCO files.
 In order to get the MS COCO files, we need to go to  the ```src/utilities``` folder and execute ``` download_and_unzip_datasets.csh ```.
 The commands inside this script file will download the MS COCO images.
 Once this step is completed,  execute the ```make_vocabs_for_questions_answers.py``` file.
 This script will generate the question and answer vocabularies for the MS COCO images.